huggingface/blog/stable_diffusion_with_diffusers.md

 ## 3. How to write your own inference pipeline with `diffusers`

 Finally, we show how you can create custom diffusion pipelines with `diffusers`.
-This is often very useful to dig a bit deeper into certain functionalities of the system and to potentially switch out certain components.
+This is often very useful to dig a bit deeper into certain functionalities of the system and to potentially switch out some of the components.

-In this section, we will demonstrate how to use Stable Diffusion with a different scheduler, namely [Katherine Crowson's](https://github.com/crowsonkb) K-LMS scheduler that was added in [this PR](https://github.com/huggingface/diffusers/pull/185#pullrequestreview-1074247365).
+For example, we'll show how to use Stable Diffusion with a different scheduler, namely [Katherine Crowson's](https://github.com/crowsonkb) K-LMS scheduler that was added in [this PR](https://github.com/huggingface/diffusers/pull/185).

-Let's go through the `StableDiffusionPipeline` step by step to see how we could have written it ourselves.

 We will start by loading the individual models involved.